 Maximum Fair Price

-Drug manufacturers who fail to provide Medicare beneficiaries with the MFP will be subject to civil monetary penalties up to 10 times the difference between the MFP and the inappropriate price that was charged.
+Drug manufacturers who fail to provide Medicare beneficiaries with the MFP are subject to civil monetary penalties up to 10 times the difference between the MFP and the inappropriate price that was charged.

 Inflation Rebates

-Pharmaceutical manufacturers will be required to pay the federal government a rebate on any Part B or D covered drug whose price increases faster than inflation.
-The inflation rebate would be implemented beginning in 2023, using 2021 as the base year for determining price changes relative to inflation.
+Pharmaceutical manufacturers are required to pay the federal government a rebate on any Part B or D covered drug whose price increases faster than inflation.
+The inflation rebate began in 2023, using 2021 as the base year for determining price changes relative to inflation.

-Out-of-Pocket Cap: The IRA eliminates the 5 percent coinsurance payment in the catastrophic phase of the Part D benefit beginning in 2024.
-In 2025, total patient out-of-pocket costs in Part D will be capped at $2,000.
-The new hard cap will benefit 1.4 million Medicare beneficiaries who spend more than $2,000 a year out-of-pocket on drug costs.
+Out-of-Pocket Cap: The IRA eliminated the 5 percent coinsurance payment in the catastrophic phase of the Part D benefit in 2024.
+In 2025, total patient out-of-pocket costs in Part D was capped at $2,000.
+By 2029, more than 4 million Medicare Part B beneficiaries are expected to benefit from the $2,000 a year out-of-pocket limit on drug costs.

-Insulin Caps: Beneficiary cost-sharing for Part D plans will be capped at $35 for approved insulin products during plan years 2023 through 2025, and the lesser of $35, 25 percent of the established maximum fair price or 25 percent of the negotiated price thereafter.
+Insulin Caps: Beneficiary cost-sharing for Part D plans was capped at $35 for approved insulin products during plan years 2023 through 2025, and the lesser of $35, 25 percent of the established maximum fair price or 25 percent of the negotiated price thereafter.
 In 2020, 3.2 million Medicare beneficiaries used insulin and their average annual out-of-pocket costs for the drug was $572.
+About 1.5 million Medicare beneficiaries have benefited from the insulin out of pocket cap and they have saved an average of $500 a year.

-Low-Income Subsidy (LIS) Eligibility: Eligibility for low-income subsidies under Part D of the Medicare program will be raised from 135 percent of the federal poverty line ($18,347 for an individual in 2022) to 150 percent ($19,320 in 2022) beginning January 1, 2024.
+Low-Income Subsidy (LIS) Eligibility: Eligibility for low-income subsidies under Part D of the Medicare program was raised from 135 percent of the federal poverty line ($18,347 for an individual in 2022) to 150 percent ($19,320 in 2022) beginning January 1, 2024.
 About 400,000 Medicare beneficiaries could be potentially helped by the expansion of income eligibility for full (LIS) benefits.
+Unfortunately, the One Big Beautiful Bill Act of 2025 (P.L.
+119-21) reduced the amount of the premium support Medicare Part D LIS beneficiaries receive.
+This means LIS recipients will pay more for prescriptions.

-Vaccine Cost-Sharing: Cost-sharing for Medicare Part D beneficiaries for vaccines recommended by the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP) will be eliminated 2023.
+Vaccine Cost-Sharing: Cost-sharing for Medicare Part D beneficiaries for vaccines recommended by the Centers for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices (ACIP) was eliminated in 2023.
 The Affordable Care Act (P.L.
 111-148) required private insurers to cover all vaccines approved by ACIP without enrollee cost sharing, but Medicare was exempted from this mandate.
-While the pneumococcal, influenza, and COVID-19 vaccines are covered by Medicare Part B with zero cost-sharing, the shingles vaccine is not.
-In 2020, 3.6 million Medicare beneficiaries received the vaccine to prevent shingles.
-Under Part D, the current beneficiary out-of-pocket cost for Shingrix ranges from free to more than $175 per dose.
-By covering all ACIP-approved vaccines without cost sharing, the IRA will eliminate this financial barrier to essential immunizations.
+While the pneumococcal, influenza, and COVID-19 vaccines are covered by Medicare Part B with zero cost-sharing, the shingles vaccine was not until January 1, 2023.
+Shingles vaccination rates for Medicare Part D beneficiaries increased by 46 percent following the IRA’s enactment.

 NATIONAL COMMITTEE POSITION

-The National Committee continues to support the stronger provisions in the House-passed Elijah E. Cummings Lower Drug Costs Now Act (H.R.
-3), which would allow Medicare to negotiate many more drugs and would use the greater prescription drug price reform cost savings to add vision, dental and hearing coverage to Medicare.
+The National Committee continues to support strengthening IRA by allowing Medicare to negotiate many more drugs and would use the greater prescription drug price reform cost savings to add vision, dental and hearing coverage to Medicare.
 Toward that end, we will support legislation than expands the number and eligibility of drugs that Medicare is required to negotiate, including high-cost brand-named drugs under exclusivity protection.
 We will also continue to advocate for Medicare benefit improvements that are important to healthy aging.